-- Have a 2.00 cumulative grade point average at the end of the last term.
+- Have a minimum 2.00 cumulative grade point average at the end of your last term.

 - Meet any required grading requirements for course(s) (such as a minimum grade of "C" in nursing courses).

 - Pass the CUNY Reading, Writing, and Mathematics assessment examinations.

 Please Note: Records are not automatically evaluated for graduation eligibility once you have accumulated 60 credits.
 You must file an official graduation application.
 Otherwise, your academic record will not be reviewed.